-The core mandate of the State Department for Wildlife (SDW) is provision of strategic policy, direction and leadership in wildlife conservation and management in Kenya as provided for under Executive Order No. 1 of June 2018 on re-organization of the Government of the Republic of Kenya.
+The core mandate of the State Department for Wildlife (SDW) is provision of strategic policy, direction and leadership in wildlife conservation and management in Kenya as provided for under Executive Order No. 2 of 2023 on Organization of the Government of the Republic of Kenya.

 FUNCTIONS OF THE STATE DEPARTMENT